dataflowg/simcity-2000-toolkit-for-labview/README.md

 Other MP3 files can also be added to the `Music` folder to be included in the random music playback.

 ## Usage
-The toolkit can be started from the `Tools->SimCity 2000 Toolkit` menu.
+The toolkit can be started from LabVIEW's `Tools->SimCity 2000 Toolkit` menu.

 Once the toolkit is open, music will play at random intervals.
 Change the song by clicking the Random Song button.
 Disasters are not enabled by default.